-While common sense is your first clue that the Master Cleanse is a very dangerous type of detox to consider if one’s long-term health is a priority (not just fitting into the skinny jeans as fast as possible for a weekend party), research will tell you this as well.
+Common sense is your first clue that the Master Cleanse is a very dangerous type of detox.
+Considering one’s long-term health is a priority over fitting into the skinny jeans for a weekend party.
+The research will tell you this as well.

-Oops, that is, if there was any research on the Master Cleanse!
+Is there any research on the Lemonade Diet?

 Gentle Detox Sans the Master Cleanse

 The most optimal and safe approach to cleansing and detox involves not just eliminating toxins.
 It also must include proper nourishment of the body while the cleanse is occurring.
 This is especially true for the liver which is the body’s main detoxification organ.